 How Do Words of Knowledge Come?

 Words of knowledge come through impressions in our mind's eye.
-They usually come in five different ways that are the most common:
+They usually come in six different ways that are the most common:

 - We See It - We get a picture.

 - We Read It - We read it like a banner at the top of the newspaper and it'll float across our horizon.

 - We Know It - We just know what's wrong with a person.

 - We Feel It - We feel sensitivity in our body.
 We feel pain in a specific area of our body and we know that it is not ours.